Book your travel vaccinations online

 FAQs

-There is no specific treatment once rabies develops.
-There is almost nothing that can be done apart from keeping the patient comfortable, and free from physical pain and emotional upset.
+Yes, once symptoms of rabies develop, it is almost uniformly fatal, with no specific treatment available.
+There is almost nothing that can be done apart from keeping the patient sedated and as comfortable as possible.

 No. All rabies vaccines for humans are inactivated.
 It is not possible for the rabies vaccination to cause the disease.

-The vaccine can cause mild symptoms such as pain, redness, irritation or swelling at the site of injection, sometimes accompanied by a headache and/ or a high temperature.
+The vaccine can cause mild symptoms such as pain, redness, irritation or swelling at the site of injection, sometimes accompanied by a headache and/ or a raised temperature.
+However, rabies vaccination is extremely safe.

 There are no evidence-based reports of human rabies occurring due to consumption of milk.
 Individuals or professionals who slaughter rabies infected animals and handle brain and other infected material may be at risk, but there are no human cases due to consumption of cooked meat.
 However, it is not advisable to consume milk or meat from rabid animals.